mocks-server/website/versioned_docs/version-1.8.0/get-started-behaviors.md

 Behaviors instances contain an `extend` method, which can be used to create a new behavior extending from it using javascript.

-You can add another one behavior extending the first one and changing only the response of the "updateUser" fixture, for example:
+You can add another one behavior extending the first one and changing only the response of the `updateUser` fixture, for example:

 ```javascript
 const { Behavior } = require("@mocks-server/main");